isabella232/kendo-react-animation/docs/expand/index.md

 ### Disable expand animation

-The Expand allows to disable the showing animation, which will result in instant element display.
+The Expand component allows to disable the showing animation, which will result in instant element display.
 To disable animation, you will need to define the `animateOnExpand` option to `false`.

 ```html-preview
   <div id="app"></div>